curtclifton/timerity/2014-01-08 - xcoders/slides.md

 ## All the WatchKit classes fit on one slide that you can read.

+---

+## All the WatchKit classes fit on one slide that you can read.

 ![original](WatchKitClasses.png)

 ^ A couple of interface controllers.
 You’ll have one for each screen in your watch app.